B-BRAHIM433/Stage_DevSecOps_VF/README.md

 1. User enters a GitHub repository URL in the **frontend**.
 2. The **backend** triggers the GitHub Actions workflow.
-3. GitHub Actions runs security scans (Trivy, Snyk).
+3. GitHub Actions runs security scans (Trivy + Snyk).
 4. Results are sent back to the backend via webhook.
 5. Backend stores vulnerabilities in the SQLite database.
-6. Frontend shows:
+6. Frontend displays:
    - Real-time progress updates
    - Final vulnerability reports
    - Filtering, grouping, and export options